NilsSturma/nilssturma.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student working at TU Munich in the Mathematical Statistics group, where I am supervised by Mathias Drton.
-My current research focuses on various aspects of graphical models that have multiple applications, for example, in the context of causal discovery.
-Among other things, the aim is to investigate under which circumstances observational data allow conclusions about causal relationships.
+I am a PhD Student supervised by Mathias Drton and my current research focuses on various aspects of graphical models.
+These models have a variety applications, for example, in the context of causal discovery.
+Among other things, the aim is to investigate under which circumstances observational data allows conclusions about causal relationships.
 To tackle problems in statistics, I particularly like to use methods from algebraic geometry.

+I was lucky enough to visit MIT and Broad Institute during fall semester 2022, where I worked with Caroline Uhler.

 Interests
 ======